Super League Greece: Tickets for European Competitions

-AEK Athens and Aris, who finished 4th and 5th in the 2024–25 season, qualified for the 2025–26 UEFA Conference League second qualifying round.
+Panathinaikos, who finished 4th in the 2025–26 season, qualified for the 2026–27 UEFA Conference League second qualifying round.

 Criticism

 The Greek Super League has, throughout its history, grappled with persistent allegations of corruption, fraud, and match-fixing, casting a shadow over the integrity of Greek football.
 Over the past two decades, various scandals, such as Koriopolis, 2015 Greek football match-fixing scandal and Paranga, have stained the league's reputation, prompting interventions from UEFA, the Greek Federation, and the government itself.

 The allegations of team officials being involved in match-fixing has been a matter of concern for both the media and the judiciary.
 The lack of decisive action in the form of legal consequences for those involved has been a glaring issue.
 Notably, no officials have been sentenced for their alleged involvement in these illicit activities, raising concerns among experts, politicians and journalists alike.
 Instances of violence have further exacerbated the situation, with attacks on referees, bombings targeting the properties of match officials, and a disturbing array of physical assaults designed to coerce officials into participating in match-fixing schemes.
 Furthermore, over the past few years, several fans have been murdered due to a combination of assaults and police negligence.
 Simultaneously, police officers have also become targets of violence.

 Critics argue that the absence of legal repercussions for implicated officials serves as compelling evidence of a more extensive and deeply rooted systemic corruption within the football governing bodies and the broader justice system of the country.